salwaishtiaq22/SAF-/README.md

 ## Overview
-SAF (Serve A Future) is a responsive website for an educational foundation dedicated to providing quality education across Pakistan.
+SAF is a responsive website for an educational foundation dedicated to providing quality education across Pakistan.
 The platform showcases the foundation's initiatives, impact metrics, and donation opportunities while maintaining a professional and user-friendly interface.

 ## Features
 - Responsive design that works across all devices